N8sGit/nn_tracing/README.md

 ``TraceableNN`` is a wrapper for a model that takes hyperparameters and decorates it with recording logic.
 For all other purposes it behaves like a regular ANN you might define in pytorch.

-The implementation of TracableNN is planned to change, with the intent for it to eventually become more abstracted.
-The ultimate vision for it is that you pass a recipe for any model into it and the tracing logic gets injected and wrapped around any kind of model.

 ### NetworkTrace

 The core of this library.
-It is effectively a large lookup table with a collection of logic for writing down a bunch of numbers at static, revistable locations.
+It is effectively a colection of utilities for a large lookup table with a collection of logic for writing down a bunch of numbers at static, revistable locations.

  While I was studying how neural networks get trained in libraries such as TensorFlow and PyTorch, I realized that they had a very peculiar geometry.
 They are, in essence, hypercubes, 4 dimensional cubes, where--
 - the 4th dimension is time (captured by epochs)